 N. and N., should you ever find your marriage enduring insurmountable hardships before you reach your fifth year, you are to open this box, take the letter addressed to you – open it and read about what each of you saw in one another that brought you to your wedding day.
 Then, perhaps through tears and smiles, pour each other a glass of wine and drink it in.
 For the love of a husband and wife is the wine of life and through it you will be renewed.

-Of course, the hope is that you will never have such a reason to open the box/case.
+Of course, the hope is that you will never have such a reason to open the box.
 So, when your fifth anniversary comes, then open it with great joy, read the letters, drink the wine and revel in the gift of this marriage.
-So now, N. and N., I invite you to place your letters in the box/case and seal it for your future.
+So now, N. and N., I invite you to place your letters in the box and seal it for your future.

-After the couple completes the sealing of the box/case it is appropriate for the officiant to offer a prayer for them.
+After the couple completes the sealing of the box it is appropriate for the minister to offer a prayer for them.